 Need new glasses?
 Korea's optical shops are incredibly fast, affordable, and trendy.
 Here's why travelers are adding 'get glasses' to their Korea itinerary.

 If you wear glasses, Korea might be the best place in the world to get a new pair.
-What takes 1-2 weeks in the US or Europe takes about 30 minutes to 1 hour in Korea — and costs a fraction of the price.
+What takes 1-2 weeks in many Western countries takes about 30 minutes to 1 hour in Korea — and is typically more affordable than in many Western countries.
 A complete pair (frame + prescription lenses) starts around 30,000-50,000 KRW ($20-35 USD).
-For comparison, the same quality in the US would easily run $200-400+.
-The frames are trendy, lightweight, and come in hundreds of styles that follow the latest Korean fashion trends.
-Many K-drama characters sport distinctive glasses — and you can find the exact same frames.

 Korean optical shops (안경점, angyeongjeom) are everywhere — you'll find them in every neighborhood, mall, and subway station area.
 No appointment needed.
 Look for signs with glasses icons.